keithmcnulty/scraping/web_scraping_tutorial.md

 come with Google Chrome.

-When you are viewing a web page in chrome, simply used `Ctrl+Shift+C` in Windows or `Cmd+Options+C` on a Mac to open up the Elemenrs console where you can see all the code underlying the page.
+When you are viewing a web page in chrome, simply used `Ctrl+Shift+C` in Windows or `Cmd+Options+C` on a Mac to open up the Elements console where you can see all the code underlying the page.
 This can look really complex, but don’t worry.
 Here’s a photo of Google Chrome Developer open on the [Billboard Hot 100